 When picking a movie to cuddle up with your furry friend to watch, consider this:

 Baking can be a fun, relaxing activity for humans, and with companies like Wagado, it’s now just as rewarding for your pet!
 Try baking healthy, wholesome treats for your furry friend on one tray, and a fun snack for you on another.

 We bet we know who will be licking the spoon!

 You can try a few different recipes and see which your pooch likes the best.
 Are they more of a salmon lover or a peanut butter “nut”?!

 Combine this activity with one of the others for a truly fun evening.

 If it’s a doggie you’re celebrating with, consider setting up a playdate for them and another pup.

-Social interaction is not only good for them, it’s good for you too!
+Social interaction is not only good for them; it’s good for you too!
 Take Fido to a local dog park or dog-friendly walking trail for fresh air and fun times.
 If you have a friend with a dog—hit them up and make it a playdate!

-Afterwards, you’ll probably have one tired pup who will agree to almost any movie you want to watch.
+Afterward, you’ll probably have one tired pup who will agree to almost any movie you want to watch.

 If you’re planning to spend Valentine’s Day with your pet, or even if you weren’t, but now you can’t help but think it’s possibly the best idea you’ve ever come across, we want to know!